Wednesday, October 19, 2011

 Craft Grid now has its own updated, wooden version of the Ivory Tower of Primitives, on sim Sophia, which will soon be filled with streamlined information on primpinching of every kind.
 And there's more - Lumiere has started a Prim Wiki at http://ivorytoweronline.com/primwiki/index.php?title=Main_Page .

 Lumiere Noir: The wiki is a lot of fun to work with.
 I hope that by putting it on the web, people will be able to get instant translations.
-For now the wiki is closed because the last time I tried this it got spambotted out of existance, but the blog and forums part is open to all (I think!) - I just set it up a couple of days ago.
+For now the wiki is closed because the last time I tried this it got spambotted out of existence, but the blog and forums part is open to all (I think!) - I just set it up a couple of days ago.

 Paidos Woodall, the first speaker in Craft, with Tao Quan and Thirza Ember

 Yet another source of buildery goodness.
 Also in the news, Craft has Voice!
 Today was the first test of the system.
 Not everyone's a fan of voice, both in SL and other worlds, in fact moderately grumpy sources inform that it's properly termed as 'Voip' and not that sophisticated, technically speaking.
-But I don't care.
-I was the first person ever to giggle audibly in Craft, and they can't take that away from me.

 Stepping Out